For Music Faculty click here

 In 1990, Pajerová entered the Ministry of Foreign Affairs of Czech Republic and became cultural attaché at the Czech Embassy in Paris until 1994.
 From1994 to 1998, she served as Administrator of the Culture Committee in the Council of Europe in Strasbourg.
 In 1998, she served as head and spokesperson of the Press Dept. of the Ministry of Foreign Affairs in Prague.

-From 1999 to 2000, Pajerová was the author and moderator of Shall We Get On? and Studio Europe, respectively television and radio programs about the EU.
+From 1999 to 2000, Pajerová was the author and moderator of Shall We Get On? and Studio Europe, respectively television and radio programs about the EU from 2009 to 2012 author and moderator of the weekly European Manual created for Czech Television.

 She has published two books, Students Wrote a Revolution with M. Benda, P. Dobrovský and Š. Pánek, and, in connection with a CE project, New Ideas in Science and Society (1997).
-Pajerová has two children with her Irish husband, Peter MacDonagh.
+She is currently working on a book based on her personal involvement in the events that culminated in the Velvet Revolution in 1989.
+Pajerová has two children and is married to Peter MacDonagh.
 She speaks Czech, English, French, German, Russian and Swedish.

 Currently Director ofNYU Prague, Jiří Pehe was Director of the Political Department of Czech President Václav Havel from September 1997 to May 1999.
 He serves as Chairman of the Program Committee of the Forum 2000 Foundation that organizes annual international conferences under Havel’s auspices.